Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

-Alternatively, one may modify the term which dictates areas where conflicts have occurred.
 In model \eqref{system-eqn-3}, it is assumed that conflicts occur at exactly one point.
 However, the inclusion of perception may also be relevant in this term, since agents may be able to experience a conflict at a distance.
 This could result in a conflict (through a ``stand-off") that should also be remembered.
 Hence, the growth term for $k^1$ should feature the form $\rho \overline{u}_{g,R}^1 u^2$ in the case of two interacting species.
-For $n$ interacting species, this takes the form \eql{
+For $n$ interacting species, this {map} takes the form \eql{ \frac{\p k^i}{\p t} = \overline{u}^i_{g,R} \sum_{j=1}^n \rho_{ij} u^j - (\mu + \b u^i) k^i . }{system-eqn-3-mod2} Naturally, these models assume the same perceptual kernel and perceptual radius for each population.
+This could be a reasonable assumption for studying more uniform populations, such as animals within the same species (e.g., wolf packs), but this may not be an accurate description if the interacting populations are significantly different.

-}{system-eqn-3-mod2} Naturally, these models assume the same perceptual kernel and perceptual radius for each population.
-This could be a reasonable assumption for studying more uniform populations, such as animals within the same species (e.g. wolf packs), but this may not be an accurate description if the interacting populations are significantly different, e.g. different species all together.
+\begin{oppr} In what sense do solutions exist solving the time-dependent problem \eqref{system-eqn-3-mod2} subject to periodic boundary conditions and a top-hat detection function in a bounded domain? \end{oppr}

-\textbf{Open Question:} How does non-local information gathering effect space use outcomes?
-What are the differences or similarities between local and non-local information gathering?
-Is non-local information gathering better or worse than local information gathering as found in \eqref{system-eqn-3}?
+\begin{oppr} In what sense do spatially non-constant steady state solutions exist associated to problem \eqref{system-eqn-3-mod2} subject to periodic boundary conditions and a top-hat detection function in a bounded domain?
+What qualitative properties do these solutions hold? \end{oppr}